 - Developments and challenges in the international drug policy environment

 - Novel theoretical and methodological approaches to rethinking and studying drugs and the world they inhabit

-- New findings into patterns of use, new drugs and new combinations
+- New findings into patterns of use, new psychoactive substances and drug combinations

 - Practitioner and service user perspectives.

-The editor is a member of the International Society of Addiction Journal Editors and DAT endorses the ethical principles set out in the Farmington Consensus.
+The Journal is a member of the International Society of Addiction Journal Editors and DAT endorses the ethical principles set out in the Farmington Consensus.

 [email protected], [email protected]

 - Jo Sharrocks